 - Get a fresh perspective.
 It’s tempting to run stakeholder research internally, but the advantage of external support is that you avoid bias.
 In other words, if I ask your opinion of me, you might tell me what you think I want to hear (rather than something closer to the truth).
 Carrying out stakeholder research as part of an independent process helps to get beyond the surface.

 Want to know more?
-If this has piqued your interest, why not check out our case studies, or contact email@example.com.
+If this has piqued your interest, why not check out our case studies, or contact us on firstname.lastname@example.org or at 020 7426 8888.
 You can also download our consultancy briefing pack, alongside this blog.